hineios/FAtiMA-DST/README.md

 `Action([action], [invobject], [posx], [posz], [recipe]) = [target]`

-Even if an action those not requires a specific parameter you must specify it as `-`.
+Even if an action does not requires a specific parameter you must specify it as `-`.

 #### Understanding the Actions